 Artichoke Thistle is a state listed, aggressive noxious weed that infests much of Orange County.
 It has caused widespread damage to native plant communities and ecosystems and has rendered pockets of rangeland useless.
 It should be removed whenever possible to prevent further infestations.
 The plant stands 1-2 m in height and can be identified by large spiny leaves that form a rosette pattern.
 It displays large flowering heads with showy purple disk flowers.
 This extremely invasive perennial is commonly found on grasslands and hillsides.
 Its leaves sport some very nasty spines.
 It is easily identifiable by its bright purple flower disks.
 In late summer, it dies back and becomes a fire danger.

 Found in disturbed areas, this highly invasive perennial weed is quite toxic.
 It is usually spindly in appearance with bright yellow elongated flowers.
-If not removed, wild tobacco will grow into a tree.
+If not removed when it is young, this weed will grow into a tree.

 This grass is one of the most invasive wildland pest plants known to California.
 It can grow more than 3 inches per day and can grow to over 20 feet tall.
 It is commonly found in riparian (creek) areas.

 Mustard is an annual weed that is found on almost every undisturbed hillside and vacant lot in Orange County.
 It is easily identifiable by its many small bright yellow flowers.
 When it has taken over a large area, it provides a beautiful carpet of yellow.
 However, as summer approaches, mustard plants quickly dry out and become a significant fire danger.